Certseeds/GraphicsMagick/README.txt

     http://www.agocg.ac.uk/train/cgm/ralcgm.htm

   to read the Computer Graphics Metafile (CGM) image format.
-You also need Ghostscript and Ghostscript Fonts (see below).
+You also need Ghostscript and Ghostscript/URW Fonts (see below).

 * GraphicsMagick requires 'dcraw' (version 8.95 or later) from